DCT

 Product Identification

-• Defendants' generic enzalutamide tablets in 40 mg and 80 mg dosages, for which Defendants have filed ANDA No. 219675 seeking FDA approval (Compl. ¶39).
+• The accused instrumentality is Defendants' generic enzalutamide tablets in 40 mg and 80 mg dosages, for which approval is sought from the U.S. Food and Drug Administration (FDA) under Abbreviated New Drug Application (ANDA) No. 219675 (Compl. ¶13, ¶39).

 Functionality and Market Context